 Arriving in Vaasa, Finland, I was ready for an adventure and Finland does not disappoint.
 Vaasa is the gateway to the western side of the country.
 This is where the narrowest part of the Gulf of Bothnia is connected to Finland by their longest bridge, the Replot, in the Baltic Sea.

 I am about to jet out to a tiny spatter of islands (only 5600 of them!) where the Finn’s and Sweed’s take their summer holiday’s in tiny cottages.
 This has also been deemed a UNESCO World Heritage Site known as the Kvarken Archipelago.
-They weekly trek out here to get away from the big cities, as here, one can only ponder life, and well, of course, take a world famous sauna and jacuzzi or two!
+The weekly trek out here to get away from the big cities, as here, one can only ponder life, and well, of course, take a world-famous sauna and jacuzzi or two!

-The Kvarken Archipelago is one of those yet unknown places in the world, that was once covered in a mile thick sheet of ice ten thousand years ago.
-Since the ice glaciers are retreating, the land is now literally rising up from the sea and a new land mass is made at a rate of one meter every century!
+The Finnish Archipelago, Kvarken Archipelago, is one of those yet unknown places in the world, that was once covered in a mile thick sheet of ice ten thousand years ago.
+Since the ice glaciers are retreating, the land is now literally rising up from the sea and a new landmass is made at a rate of one meter every century!
 The joke out here is that one day they can all walk to Sweden!
 Well, at that rate, maybe in 2000 years!

-It is late summer and the waters are cold, as we button up our blue and red jackets that were given to us from the men at the dock, I notice that they have built in life supports inside to create a fashionable life jacket.
+It is late summer and the waters are cold, as we button up the blue and red jackets that were given to us from the men at the dock, I notice that they have built-in life supports inside to create a fashionable life jacket.
 Honestly, that is one thing I love about the Finnish people, they are so stylish and use design experts to create such functional clothing.

 That evening we made our way to Kalajoki, where I was delighted to find one of those magical places in the middle of nowhere!
-Being so far from the cities, usually things begin to change and the expectations are lowered for the chance at gourmet food, but this place was right on target and could not have been more tasty.
-Although family owned and run, the menu was perfect with a start of a local berry cocktail.
+Being so far from the cities, usually, things begin to change and the expectations are lowered for the chance at gourmet food, but this place was right on target and could not have been tastier.
+Although family-owned and run, the menu was perfect with the start of a local berry cocktail.

-The meal at Pihvitupa Steakhouse was complete with a perfectly cooked steak (medium rare, of course) and sliced cheese potatoes, with a berry crème brûlée for desert.
+The meal at Pihvitupa Steakhouse was complete with a perfectly cooked steak (medium rare, of course) and sliced cheese potatoes, with a berry crème brûlée for dessert.

 For me, it was the quintessential dinner with a great atmosphere and wonderful company!
 So if you are ever in the region, look up this restaurant, it is well worth a visit.
 Afterward, we ended the night by taking a long walk on the beach.
 My day in Western Finland was perfect!